danofsteel32/civ4save/README.md

   FILE is a save file or directory of save files

 Options:
-  --max-players INTEGER  Needed if you have changed MAX_PLAYERS value in
-                         CvDefines.h
   --settings        Basic settings only.
-Nothing that would be unknown to
+Nothing that would be unknown to the
-                         the human player
+                    human player
-  --spoilers             Extra info that could give an advantage to human
-                         player
-  --player INTEGER       Only show data for a specific player idx.
-Defaults to
+  --spoilers        Extra info that could give an advantage to human player --player INTEGER  Only show data for a specific player idx.
+Defaults to the
-                         the human player
+                    human player
-  --list-players         List all player (idx, name, leader, civ) in the game --ai-survivor          Use XML settings from AI Survivor series --debug                Print detailed debugging info --json                 Format output as JSON.
+  --list-players    List all player (idx, name, leader, civ) in the game --json            Format output as JSON.
 Default is text --help            Show this message and exit.
 ```

 ![Settings](https://github.com/danofsteel32/civ4save/blob/main/screenshots/civ4save-settings.png)